-On which note: Casual Encounters is soon to have its premiere, as one of the opening films for the Brooklyn Independent Film Festival.
+On which note: Casual Encounters is soon to have its premiere, as one of the opening films for the Art of Brooklyn Film Festival.
 And Lovesick is getting towards the end of post-production.
 Looking forward to seeing both soon!

 Over the past few months I've shot two shorts in very different places.
 First up was Irene and Marie, set in Astoria's Greek-American community, directed by Alex Thompson and starring Olympia Dukakis and Burt Young among others.
 It's always a pleasure to work with actors who are absolutely on top of their craft, and I'm beginning to appreciate the other side of cinematography: sometimes a DP's job is just to provide an environment where the cast can work, then step back and let them do their thing.
 I was also lucky to work with producers Roberta Monroe and Rachel Brenna - both real pros.